niolabs/docs/docs/service-design-patterns/understanding-signals.md

 * You lose your original list.
 When the chain started you had a list of all employees, and now you have different lists floating around.
 You would have to merge the streams back together to get a list of all the employee names.
 * It is very tedious and repetitive.
 We have the same blocks used over and over again.

 The [Group By mixin](https://github.com/nioinnovation/nio/tree/master/nio/block/mixins/group_by) groups the signals into smaller lists first before performing the same action.
 This is very similar to the SQL [`GROUP BY`](https://www.w3schools.com/sql/sql_groupby.asp) operator.
 Fortunately, the `HashTable` block uses the Group By mixin, so you can eliminate the `Filter` blocks and rely on only one `HashTable` block.
 The block will group the hash table functionality by the department of the employee.
-Since you don't need the department name as the signal attribute key anymore, you can hard code that to be a string `"names"` instead
+Since you don't need the department name as the signal attribute key anymore, you can hard code that to be a string `"names"` instead.

 ```
 {